troyraen/PGB_testing/_LSST-sample-alerts/main.md

     - Larger samples of alerts suitable for bulk analysis and scale testing are available; see [sample_alert_info](https://github.com/lsst-dm/sample_alert_info/) for locations from which alerts can be downloaded.
 - [Bellm presentation](https://project.lsst.org/meetings/rubin2020/sites/lsst.org.meetings.rubin2020/files/Bellm_Rubin_alerts_200813.pdf) (contains links listed above)
 - [DMTN-093: Design of the LSST Alert Distribution System](https://dmtn-093.lsst.io/#management-and-evolution)
+- __These are Snappy Avro compressed files in Confluent Wire format (first 5 bytes of message is the wire header)__

 <!-- fe Links: LSST Sample Alerts -->

 <a name="stream-sim-vm"></a>